CLAMP-IT/LAE/LAE_readme.txt

 ===CONTENTS===

-Moodle 1.9.11+LAE v1.2 consists of Moodle 1.9.11 (20110221) as well as a number of CLAMP-developed features and bug fixes.
+Moodle 1.9.12+LAEv1.2.1 consists of Moodle 1.9.12 (20110510) as well as a number of CLAMP-developed features and bug fixes.

-The following features have been added to the v1.1 release:
+The following features are included:

 * Anonymous Forums
 * Simple File Upload
 * Assignment ZIP
 * CLAMP Grader Report

-The following features have been added to the v1.1.2 release:

 * Re-organized Files Upload UI
 * Value-input for Assignment Grading Interface

-We skipped over the 1.1.3 release, moving directly to 1.1.4 (this was strictly a backend, administrative decision).
-1.1.4 includes:

-* A fix for a bug in which TinyMCE would not display on text fields in the LAE edition.

-The following features have been added in the v1.2 release:
+The following features have been added in the v1.2.1 release:

-* Moodle 1.9.11 merged into LAE
+* Moodle 1.9.12 merged into LAE
+* ZIP archive backup options added.

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.